 Professor Caroline Ncube

-Professor Ncube plays an active role in various professional associations and participates in socially responsive research projects.
+Professor Ncube plays an active role in various professional associations and networks.
 She is often invited to give lectures and seminars in Intellectual Property to various constituencies.
 She is also actively involved in research projects that focus on open development, access to knowledge and the promotion of a balanced approach to IP.
-She is also the founding co-editor of the South African Intellectual Property Law Journal.
+She is the founding co-editor of the South African Intellectual Property Law Journal and serves on the editorial boards of the Journal of Corporate and Commercial Law & Practice, the African Journal of Intellectual Property and the African Journal of Information and Communication.

 Electronic Intellectual Property Law (LLM)